mdp/JsPoker/README.md

 write a competitor in JS that can handily beat them all over the course of 50 tournaments, each with a maximum of 500 hands.

-You win if your bot doubles it's money, and we consider a bounty claimed when your bot is submitted via a pull request and the Travis-CI tests pass.
+You win if your bot doubles it's money (may change if it's too difficult), and we consider a bounty claimed when your bot is submitted via a pull request and the Travis-CI tests pass.
 (Tests will run the tournament simulation and pass or fail based on performance)

 If you win, your bot will be added to the table to play future bots.

+## Why/Goals

+Like many people, I like to play poker and lose money.
+The obvious next step is to automate this.

+My long term goal is to build a platform that allows people to play their bots against each other in real time for real money.

+#### Goals
+- Anyone with a small amount of programming experience should be able to play.
+- It should be easy to run a tournament for a group of competitors safely (Skilled play vs Clever hacks)
+- Competitors should be able to lose (or win) real money.
+- Hardware constraints (ex.
+Bots are each hosted on their own Raspberry Pi)

+I'd love to be running real tournament next year in a location that legally allows it.

 ## How to play